cornworry/text-game/README.md

 ## Frames

 Frames are the most basic unit in the game scaffold.
 A `Frame` is a way to subdivide the game into discrete scenes and interactions.
-The most basic form of a `Frame` is a message and nothing else, the death frame is a good example.
+The most basic form of a `Frame` is a message and nothing else:

 ```
 -------------------------------------------------